Animating Historic Sites

 Application deadline: July 16, 2018

-Toronto Arts Council has partnered with City of Toronto Museum Services and the Evergreen Brick Works to provide opportunities for artists to re-imagine and animate six Toronto Heritage sites and the Brick Works through engagement with their histories, local contexts, and communities.
+Toronto Arts Council has partnered with City of Toronto Museum & Heritage Services and Evergreen Brick Works to provide opportunities for artists to re-imagine and animate selected Toronto historic sites, community museums and Evergreen Brick Works through engagement with their histories, local contexts, and communities.

-Toronto Arts Council is partnering with City of Toronto Museum Services and the Evergreen Brick Works on an initiative intended to create opportunities for Toronto artists to animate historic sites within the City of Toronto.
-The goals of the program are to serve as a catalyst for people to see and think about historic places differently, and to provide alternatives to traditional methods of historic understanding and interpretation.
-This program will create avenues for positioning historic sites and museums as vital public spaces of social interaction, where the past provides creative context for the future.
+Toronto Arts Council is partnering with City of Toronto Museums & Heritage Services and Evergreen Brick Works on an initiative intended to create opportunities for Toronto artists to animate selected historic sites within the City of Toronto located outside of the downtown core.
+The goals of the program are to serve as a catalyst for people to see and think about historic places differently, and to provide alternative methods of historic interpretation.
+This program envisions historic sites as “living museums” - vital public spaces of social interaction, where the past provides creative context for the future.

 - This program is open to professional, independent curators, producers and presenters and the applicants may be individual artists or not-for-profit arts organizations or collectives.
 Experience working with local communities is an asset.
 Payment of artists’ fees is a requirement.